joelhawksley/identity/components-2020/slides.md

 ^ further increasing the performance impact

+^ PAUSE

+^ But at our scale, the consequences of this problem are more significant

 ---

+## **>**4,400 views

+^ Earlier, I mentioned that we have around 4,400 views in our monolith

+^ Of those views,

+---

+## **>**3,000 partials

+^ over 3,000 are partials

+^ which means there is a lot of opportunities for duplicate controller tests

+^ PAUSE

+^ Looking back at the testing pyramid

+---
 [.hide-footer]
 [.background-color: #FFFFFF]
 ![100%](img/test-pyramid-highlighted.png)

-^ instead, by using components with unit tests
+^ by using components with unit tests

 ---
 [.hide-footer]